TheOnly8Z/combine_evo/README.md

 Eastern Elites are more discerning when it comes to assaults.
 When an elite is present in a squad, The squad will only attempt an assault if the squad has a health or numbers advantage; otherwise it will perform suppressive fire instead.

 Eastern Elites will throw grenades at close enemies more frequently than soldiers.

-If more than 6 soldiers and elites are present, an elite will form up a new squad with themselves and 3 other members.
-The members will have a colored light indicating their squad status.
-This allows large groups of Eastern Dispatch soldiers and elites to function more effectively.

 ### Credits
 NPC Model: https://gamebanana.com/mods/183076